aidasbui/webcheck-slack-alert/README.md

    ./website_check.sh -s <website> [slack_webhook_url]
    ```

-If you want to run the script in the background of the terminal, at the very end just add `&`:
+If you want to run the script in the background, just add `&` at the very end of the call:
  ```bash
    ./website_check.sh <website> [slack_webhook_url] &
  ```